SchlossLab/snakemake_cluster_tutorial/README.md

 ```
 8. Before running any jobs on the cluster, don't forget to change the `ACCOUNT` and `EMAIL` fields in the [cluster profile configuration](config/cluster.json) and the [cluster submission script](code/clusterSnakemake.pbs).

-9. Run the Snakemake workflow. **Note**: If you wish to rerun the workflow after having it successfully complete, use the `--forcerun` or the `--forceall` flags or just delete the `results/` directory.
+9. Run the Snakemake workflow. **Note**: If you wish to rerun the workflow after having it successfully complete, use the `--forcerun` or the `--forceall` flags or just delete the `results/` directory by running `snakemake clean`.
     - To run it locally on the login node:
     ```
     snakemake